-Corresponding author +966 547 044 326.
+^{} Corresponding author +966 547 044 326.

-We thank participants at the 2014 Global Finance Conference, the 2014 Financial Management Association Annual Meeting for their insightful comments, and anonymous reviewers as well as the journal editor for their insightful comments and suggestions.
-Hamdi Ben-Nasr would also like to thank the Deanship for Scientific Research at King Saud University, represented by the research center at CBA, for supporting this research financially.
+^{} We thank participants at the 2014 Global Finance Conference, the 2014 Financial Management Association Annual Meeting for their insightful comments, and anonymous reviewers as well as the journal editor for their insightful comments and suggestions.
+Hamdi Ben-Nasr would like to extend his sincere appreciation to the Deanship for Scientific Research at King Saud University for its funding of this research through the research group project (RG-1435-039).